HackYourFuture/JavaScript1/Week7/MAKEME.md

 ## Step 4: map, filter, reduce

 - Add map, filter, reduce to  your existing app to build an application that loads data from github, filters out based on certain value, map->reduces to a data object and render that object to the dom (using map again).
+- For example you can try to use map, filter and reduce to show the most and the least forked repositories, watched repositories.
+And the total number of forks for all repo's.
+Also you can work with the data provided about the amount of commits or contributers.
 <!-- - Add polling to your app so that it checks every minute or so if a new repo has been made and if it has, adds it to the DOM without reloading the page. -->
-- Try to use map, filter and reduce to help the user to find the most and the less forked, watched repo. and the total number of fork for all repos.
 - Add a readme to your repo explaining  what your app does and how to use your app.
 Here's a [template](https://gist.github.com/jxson/1784669) and here you can see how to make [your readme awesome](https://gist.github.com/rrgayhart/91bba7bb39ea60136e5c).

 ### Step 5: **Some freeCodeCamp challenges:**